harbaum/dotlite/README.md

 ![dotlite in browser](browser.jpg)

-This device is in not way delated to the original dotti.
+This device is in no way related to the original dotti.
 It instead implements only the interface expected by the Webbluetooth LED Display Demo.
-It's therefore probably incopatible with any other software meant to be used with the DOTTI.
+It's therefore probably incompatible with any other software meant to be used with the DOTTI.

-The hardware is rather simple and cheap as it consists only of an ESP32 develoment board and a 8x8 WS2812b RGB LED matrix display.
+The hardware is rather simple and cheap as it consists of an ESP32 develoment board and a 8x8 WS2812b RGB LED matrix display only.
 Both are connected using three wires:

   * ESP32 VIN goes to V+ on the display